waynedahlberg/LEDCalculator/README.md

 # LED Calculator

 A fun and simple calculator with a vintage LED display, styled keycaps and sound effects.
+Please raise any issues you find.